tekumara/pyspark/README.md

 # Tekumara build of Apache PySpark with Hadoop 3.x

-A build of Apache PySpark that uses the hadoop-cloud maven profile which bundles [hadoop-aws 3.x](https://hadoop.apache.org/docs/r3.2.0/hadoop-aws/tools/hadoop-aws/index.html) and cloud support for S3A.
+A build of Apache PySpark that uses the hadoop-cloud maven profile to bundle [hadoop-aws 3.x](https://hadoop.apache.org/docs/r3.2.0/hadoop-aws/tools/hadoop-aws/index.html) which contains S3A.

 ## Install